Marcus-Peterson/Corvus-Finans/README.md

 # Corvus-Finans
-A finance tool to make your investing easier
+A finance tool to make your investing easier!